Stents, bypass surgery serve ‘no advantage’ in terms of survival, decreasing heart disease: Dr. Marc Siegel

 Dr. Marc Siegel told FOX Business’ Stuart Varney on Monday that the $84 million study, led by NYU professor Judith Hochman, discovered there’s “no advantage” in either treatment, in terms of survival and decreasing heart attacks.

-“We're not talking about patients that are on the verge of having a heart attack,” Dr. Siegel said. “[Then] the best thing we can do is put in a stent.”
+“We're not talking about patients that are on the verge of having a heart attack,” Siegel said. “[Then] the best thing we can do is put in a stent.”

 HEALTH CARE COMPANY'S GOOGLE PARTNERSHIP IS NEW NORMAL: EXPERT

-But when it comes to patients who have chronic chest pain or the 17 million Americans with blockages, Dr. Siegel said there are just as effective alternatives to invasive surgery.
+But when it comes to patients who have chronic chest pain or the 17 million Americans with blockages, Siegel said there are just as effective alternatives to invasive surgery.

 “Do you treat them with cholesterol-lowering drugs and aspirin and blood pressure medicines?” he said.
 “Do you encourage them to exercise?
 Or, do you rush them to the cardiac cath lab and put in a stent?”